IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step07.md

 # To go further

-You've completed the "Discovering a new bioinformatics tool".
+You've completed the "Discovering a new bioinformatics tool" session.
 Congratulations!

 During the session we only saw a tiny fraction of seqkit's possibilities.
 For a more in-depth introduction to the `seqkit` toolkit, you may follow the sandbox.bio tutorial: https://sandbox.bio/tutorials/seqkit-intro